-Lent is a time of simple living, prayer, reflection and fasting—and meatless Fridays.
-Below we have compiled a collection of some tasty Lenten recipes to help you stick to the meatless Friday tradition while also fueling you and your family.
+Lent is a time of simple living, prayer, reflection, and fasting—and meatless Fridays those observing Lent meat rules.
+Below we have compiled a collection of some tasty meat-free Lent recipes to help you stick to the Lent Friday no meat tradition while also fueling you and your family.

-It seems as if fish tacos are a must-eat on at least one meatless Friday during Lent.
+To kick off our Lent dinner ideas, fish tacos are a must-eat at least one meatless Friday during Lent.
 Bobby Flay’s recipe on FoodNetwork.com boasts five stars from more than 160 reviews—and the prep time is just 35 mins.
-Get the fish tacos recipe.

 (Photo Credit: FoodNetwork.com)